-During the semester, the International Office and the weBuddy tutors will organise a range of cheap but fun events for you, like parties, cultural and sport events, leisure activities and meetings.
+During the semester, the International Office and the weBuddy tutors (we call them BuddyGuards) will organise a range of cheap but fun events for you, like parties, cultural and sport events, leisure activities and meetings.

 Take a look at some pictures of our great events on our Facebook page.
 We'll keep you in the loop about events by email and in the Facebook group we will set up for you.